 - A customer conducts transactions with CVC addresses that have been linked to extortion, ransomware, sanctioned CVC addresses or other illicit activity.

 - Use of a virtual private network (VPN) services or Tor to access CVC exchange accounts

 - A customer provides identification or account credentials (i.e. nonstandard password, IP address or flash cookies) shared by another account.

 The full list of red flag indicators from FinCEN can be found here.

 Given the increased use of virtual assets, your financial institution might be considering banking virtual asset service providers (VASPs).
-As outlined in a recent webinar, if you do decide to include VAs and VASPs as part of your business, here are some things need to be done to mitigate virtual currency AML risks:
+As outlined in a recent webinar, if you do decide to include VAs and VASPs as part of your business, here are some things that need to be done to mitigate virtual currency AML risks:

 - When evaluating cryptocurrency risks, the cryptocurrency type must be evaluated and understood.
 Each cryptocurrency type presents a different type of risk, but from an AML/KYC perspective, privacy coins pose the highest risk.

 - You need to risk profile all the cryptocurrencies used by your clients.
-If a client is bringing money in from an exchange, you need to know not just what was the currency that they immediately transacted with but work with the exchange to understand if there were other currencies involved and what were the types of transactions being used by that user.
+If a client is bringing money in from an exchange, you need to know not just the currency they immediately transacted with, but work with the exchange to understand if there were other currencies involved and what types of transactions are being used by that user.

 - You need to complete enhanced due diligence on any VASPs that you’re going to do business with.
-You need to understand the nature of the business, value and purpose and make sure the business is running legally and securely.
+You need to understand the nature of the business, its value and purpose, and make sure the business is running legally and securely.

 - Like with fiat currency, you need to do transaction monitoring.
-This is where blockchain forensics is incredibly important and can be used for both with when money comes in and also after the fact for investigations.
+This is where blockchain forensics is incredibly important and can be used for when money comes in and also after the fact for investigations.